TRAVEL PLANNERS LOVE QUINCY!

 Quincy’s proximity to several major metropolitan areas makes travel a snap.
 Motor coach operators find the drive to Quincy perfect for multi-day trips or even a solo day outing.
 The nearby quaint communities of historic Nauvoo and Pittsfield are ideal sister destinations to experience while here.

 The CVB will customize an itinerary catering to your group’s interests and needs.
-Our goal is to connect you with the heart & soul of the Quincy area, plugging you in to all the select local flavor.
+Our goal is to connect you with the heart & soul of the Quincy area, plugging you into select local flavor.
 Popular group venues include a behind-the-scenes tour of a working 1929 German bakery, Underbrink’s.
-Owner for 24 years, Leroy Rossmiller, is a hit with groups, providing his unique tour and a sweet tray for only $3.
+A unique tour is accompanied by a scrumptious sweet tray for only $5.

 Attached is a sampling of several of our winning itineraries.
 Recently a group of fifty seniors from St. Louis followed one of our most popular itineraries.
 The organizer’s feedback after the day in Quincy: “We thoroughly enjoyed our trip to Quincy.
 Everything was great and very welcoming (the bakery, church, restaurant, architecture and private homes) including the weather!
 I’m getting a group of friends together and coming back.
 The private homes were a definite highlight!”.